theMILOlab/SPTCR-Seq-Pipeline/README.md

         -h, --help            show this help message and exit -n NAME, --NAME NAME  Name of Output Folder
         -i INPUT_FASTQ, --INPUT_FASTQ INPUT_FASTQ
                                 Specify the Path to the Raw unmodified Input Fastq File -igb INPUT_IGB, --INPUT_IGB INPUT_IGB
                                 Specify the Path to IgBlast File to be demultiplexed with demultiplex_summarize.py.
 If not specified will only output table for later demultiplexing.
         -o OUTFOLDER, --OUTFOLDER OUTFOLDER
                                 Specify the Directory for the Outputfolder
         -t THREADS, --THREADS THREADS
                                 Number of Threads
         -mem MEMORY, --MEMORY MEMORY
                                 RAM to user
         -rep REPOSITORY, --REPOSITORY REPOSITORY
                                 Specify the Location of the Repositroy Folder holding all References and scripts for SPTCR Seq
         -a ADAPTER, --ADAPTER ADAPTER
                                 Specify Illumina Read 1 Sequence.
-Adapter is matched as Anchor, to demultiplex and extract the UMI Region..
+Adapter is matched as Anchor, to demultiplex and extract the UMI Region.
+        -bc BARCODES, --BARCODES BARCODES
+                                Specify the Path to the Barcode Whitelist extracted from tissue_positions_list.csv from the Spaceranger Output.
+If left unfilled, all possible Visium Barcodes will be matched.

 #### Example
         NAME="TEST"